TNG/ArchUnit/README.md

 DescribedPredicate<JavaClass> nameAndAnnotationMatches = simpleName("Foo").and(annotatedWith(Bar.class))
 ```

-Further more complex predefined rules can be found inside of the package `com.tngtech.archunit.library`, for example
+Further, more complex predefined rules can be found inside of the package `com.tngtech.archunit.library`, for example
 to check package slice dependencies and cycles or conveniently specify layered architectures.

 ## Adding a reason